Medicare is a federal health insurance program created in 1965, the same year I was born!

 Its beneficiaries are people 65 years of age or older, certain younger people with disabilities, and people with End-Stage Renal Disease (ESRD).
 The Centers for Medicare and Medicaid Services (CMS) is in charge of Medicare, which is a division of the U.S. Department of Health and Human Services (HHS).

-As you become eligible for Medicare, its coverage plays an important role for your medical cost, but it doesn't cover 100% of your bills, and you'll get to decide on how to cover those coverage gaps.
+As you become eligible for Medicare, its coverage plays an important role in your medical cost, but it doesn't cover 100% of your bills, and you'll get to decide on how to cover those coverage gaps.

 Medicare, similar to Social Security, is an entitlement program.
 As a U.S. citizen, you earn the right to enroll in Medicare by working and paying your taxes for at least 40 quarters.
 You might be able to enroll in Medicare even though you didn't work 40 quarters, but you might have to pay more.